Blogs | Dubai City Guides

 Dubai is set to become the home of world’s largest wellness development, but why?

-Part of Dubai Healthcare City in the Al Jadaf area, the new Wellness Village, operated by WorldCare, will offer environmentally friendly living spaces alongside a Wellness Centre focusing on the prevention and management of diseases.
+The growing wellness trend in Dubai is Part of Dubai Healthcare City in the Al Jadaf area, the new Wellness Village, operated by WorldCare, will offer environmentally friendly living spaces alongside a Wellness Centre focusing on the prevention and management of diseases.

 Living spaces will include a personalised spa and exercise facilities, while the medical services are aiming to tap into a global trend of “preventative healthcare, taking into account local and regional healthcare demands and demographic changes.”

 “The concept of wellness spans more than just physical health.
 It includes mental and spiritual health, and incorporates more areas than traditional medicine, with a focus on holistic health.”